whoshere/drawit/drawit_readme.md

 <h2>Try it in full-screen mode</h2>

-<p> I find that using drawit with the browser set to <b>full screen</b> is the most fun because it offers the most immersive experience.
+ I find that using drawit with the browser set to <b>full screen</b> is the most fun because it offers the most immersive experience.

-<p> In google chrome, full-screen mode is toggled by pressing F11.
+In google chrome, full-screen mode is toggled by pressing `F11`.